charlpcronje/tips.docs.cronje.me/src/dos2unix.md

 - On Windows, Unicode text files often have a Byte Order Mark (BOM), because many Windows programs (including Notepad) add BOMs by default.
 See also https://en.wikipedia.org/wiki/Byte_order_mark.
 - On Unix, Unicode files often don't have a BOM.
 It is assumed that text files are encoded in the locale character encoding.
 - dos2unix can only detect if a file is in UTF-16 format if the file has a BOM.
 When an UTF-16 file doesn't have a BOM, dos2unix sees the file as a binary file.
-- Use dos2unix in combination with iconv to convert an UTF-16 file without BOM.
+- Use dos2unix in combination with
 - Dos2unix never writes a BOM in the output file, unless you use option "-m".
 - Unix2dos writes a BOM in the output file when the input file has a BOM, or when option "-m" is used.